s2-ktran/s2-iac-ec2-kafka/README.md

 ### Input Variables

 Set your AWS account using `aws configure`.
 Retrieve the output IP addresses from 1/ your provisioned SingleStore workspace cluster and 2/ any other IP addresses you would like Kafka to connect with.

+If you'd like to map sample MySQL data create a `schema-mapping/mysql-schema.sql` containing the table.

-Run the following command to populate your environment variables:
+Then, run the following command to populate your environment variables:

 ```bash
 bash scripts/var_gen.sh